Relieving Your Dental Anxiety with Safe Solutions in Birmingham, MI

 I’ll be honest with you, I’ve never been a big fan of the dentist, but here, the guys that work for him, the ladies that work for him, they just talk to you the whole time, asking you how your day is going.
 They ask you about your job, and then I mean, the next thing you know, you’re all done.
 You’re all out of here.
 Just the people that he’s hired that are around him actually really care.
 They want to work on your teeth, they want to do a good job.

 If those solutions aren’t effective, we have other ways that can ease your anxiety.
 Each of our operatories has its own TV screen, and we can play a TV show or movie to relax you and get your mind off of the procedure.
-In some cases, we can even provide oral sedatives or nitrous oxide to our patients.
+In some cases, we can even provide oral sedatives or inhaled sedation to our patients.
 These are completely safe options that will help you relax and feel comfortable during a procedure.